Kong/kongponents/README.md

 Create a release tag for the branch with the matching version number.

-The WIP flag should not be removed until tests are passing and the versions in `package.json` and the release branch are up to date.
+The WIP tag should not be removed until tests are passing and the versions in `package.json` and the release branch are up to date.

 ## Reviewing a PR